Ereiarrus/ComplementsBotPy/README.md

 - !setmutettsprefix - the character/string to put in front of a message to mute tts; default is "!"
 - !mutecmdcomplement - mutes tts for complements sent with !complement command; can either be 'true' or 'false', default is 'true'
-- !muterandcomplement - mutes tts for complements randomly given out; can either be 'true' or 'false', default is 'false'
+- !muterandomcomplement - mutes tts for complements randomly given out; can either be 'true' or 'false', default is 'false'

 ## About bot and me